SuperNOVAS v1.3

 Functions

-short earth_sun_calc (double jd_tdb, enum novas_planet body, enum novas_origin origin, double *position, double *velocity)
+short earth_sun_calc (double jd_tdb, enum novas_planet body, enum novas_origin origin, double *restrict position, double *restrict velocity)

-short earth_sun_calc_hp (const double jd_tdb[2], enum novas_planet body, enum novas_origin origin, double *position, double *velocity)
+short earth_sun_calc_hp (const double jd_tdb[restrict 2], enum novas_planet body, enum novas_origin origin, double *restrict position, double *restrict velocity)

 void enable_earth_sun_hp (int value)